SeJohnEff/PingLamp/README.md

 - Warning Flashing Light: [amazon.se](https://www.amazon.se/-/en/dp/B07FP3WT89?ref=ppx_yo2ov_dt_b_product_details&th=1).
 Built in battery and a button.
 Press 1=flash 2=steady light 3=off and back to flash if you press again.
 The button will be replaced by the relay
 - USB relay card: [amazon.se](https://www.amazon.se/dp/B07DJ549LX?psc=1&ref=ppx_yo2ov_dt_b_product_details).
 An USB to serial design with an MCU.
 The MCU receives the serial communication, decodes it and controls the relay.
 You send a string to it and relay goes on or off
 ## Software
+You have 2 options to select software depending on your needs.
+A zsh script or a service that runs a python code.
+Choose the one you like
 #### on_off_by_ping.zsh
 This might be sufficient for your purpose and is a stand alone shell script.
 I prefere the service implementation below.
 It has a hard-coded path to the USB Relay, checks for successful ping and turns on the lamp (Relay on/off/on/off) and if ping timeout it turns off the lamp (Relay on/off)
 #### pinglamp.py